Disproving the quasi-uniformity of the Halton sequences and of some Halton-type sequences

 Figure~\ref{fig:halton_separation} shows the separation radius of the Halton sequences up to $N=10^5$ in dimensions $d\in \{2,3,4,5\}$.
 Here, the bases $b_1,\ldots,b_d$ are chosen to be the first $d$ prime numbers.
 The reference lines of $N^{-1/d}$ are also plotted.
 It suggests that the separation radius decays faster than the optimal rate, implying that the Halton sequences are \emph{not} quasi-uniform.
 To the best of our knowledge, however, no theoretical result is available in the literature.

 In passing, it is known that the first point $\bsx_0$, which lies at the origin, is well separated from the subsequent points of the Halton sequence \cite{HKZ05,Owe06}.
-In the present context, this result can be rephrased as the existence of a constant $c_d > 0$, depending only on the bases $b_1,\ldots,b_d$, such that
+Let $x_{i,\ell}$ denote the $\ell$-th coordinate of the $i$-th point $\bsx_i$.
+In the present context, this separation property can be rephrased as the existence of a constant $c_d > 0$, depending only on the bases $b_1,\ldots,b_d$, such that

+Here, the first inequality follows from the arithmetic--geometric mean inequality, and the second inequality is from \cite[Theorem~3.1]{Owe06}.

 One of the main purposes of this article is to disprove the quasi-uniformity of the Halton sequences in any dimension $d\ge 2$.
 This is done in Section~\ref{sec:Halton} by proving that the separation radius of the Halton sequence indeed decays faster than $N^{-1/d}$ for any $d\ge 2$ (Theorem~\ref{thm:halton_not_quasi-uniform}).
 Furthermore, in Section~\ref{sec:Halton-type}, we consider the \emph{Halton-type sequences} in the sense of Hofer \cite{Ho13,Ho18}, and show that some of those sequences are also not quasi-uniform.
-These include the Faure sequence \cite{Fa82}, which was already disproven to be quasi-uniform in \cite{DGS25}.
+These include the $p$-dimensional Faure sequence in base $p$ with $p\in\PP$ \cite{Fa82}, which was already disproven to be quasi-uniform in \cite{DGS25}.
 Our purpose here is to provide an alternative proof from the Halton-type point of view.